-Fujifilm X-T20 versus Fujifilm X30
+Fujifilm X-T20 vs X30

-The Fujifilm X-T20 and the Fujifilm X30 are two digital cameras that were revealed to the public, respectively, in January 2017 and August 2014.
+The Fujifilm X-T20 and the Fujifilm X30 are two digital cameras that were announced, respectively, in January 2017 and August 2014.
 The X-T20 is a mirrorless interchangeable lens camera, while the X30 is a fixed lens compact.
 The cameras are based on an APS-C (X-T20) and a 2/3 (X30) sensor.
-The X-T20 has a resolution of 24 megapixel, whereas the X30 provides 12 MP.
+The X-T20 has a resolution of 24 megapixels, whereas the X30 provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X30 is notably smaller (13 percent) than the Fujifilm X-T20.
 In this context, it is worth noting that neither the X-T20 nor the X30 are weather-sealed.